Sauce Labs vs Selenium HQ comparison

 Buyer's Guide

-Sauce Labs is ranked 11th in Functional Testing Tools with 112 reviews while Selenium HQ is ranked 5th in Functional Testing Tools with 102 reviews.
+Sauce Labs is ranked 11th in Functional Testing Tools with 113 reviews while Selenium HQ is ranked 5th in Functional Testing Tools with 102 reviews.
 Sauce Labs is rated 8.8, while Selenium HQ is rated 8.0.
 The top reviewer of Sauce Labs writes "Robust documentation, helpful support representative, good licensing model".
-On the other hand, the top reviewer of Selenium HQ writes "Continuously being developed and large community makes it easy to find solutions".
+On the other hand, the top reviewer of Selenium HQ writes "Easy to use with great pricing and lots of documentation".
 Sauce Labs is most compared with BrowserStack, Perfecto, LambdaTest, OpenText UFT One and HeadSpin, whereas Selenium HQ is most compared with Eggplant Test, Tricentis Tosca, Worksoft Certify, Telerik Test Studio and OpenText Silk Test.
+See our Sauce Labs vs. Selenium HQ report.

 See our list of best Functional Testing Tools vendors and best Regression Testing Tools vendors.